AndersDeath/diary2/README.md

 # 29 May 2022 - Sunday - Kaş

 * 19:44 - I've just got a good day.
 I am very calm and relaxed.
 We went to Demre city.
 There is an interesting beach.
 We didn't swim today due to burned skin.
 Yesterday the sun was merciless.
 Now I am sitting on the balcony and writing this lines.
 In the city center are many of restaraunts.
 I think we will go there for dinner shortly.

+# 30 May 2022 - Monday - Kaş

+* 18:41 - Well, Today I had a lot of calls with everybody I would say.
+I also swimmed on lunch it was nice, despite on loud music on the beach.
+I also think a lot of moving from Angilar to Reactjs.
+I want to recreate my current project Shell for Study and prepare it in other way.
+I know that I've done a lot of ui tasks of it, but Angulat has no future.
+I nead to move to reactjs.
+I think it is not the first my attemt to do it, but If I want to be better I need to do it.
+I also started prepareations to tomorrow's meeting with Selfapy.
+It will be interesting because It will be the first a presentation in English for me.
+Nice.